California is 1st state to require women on corporate boards

+The measure requires at least one female director on the board of each California-based public corporation by the end of next year.
+Companies would need up to three female directors by the end of 2021, depending on the number of board seats.

 SACRAMENTO, Calif.
-(AP) — California has become the first state to require publicly traded companies to include women on their boards of directors, according to a law signed Sunday by Gov. Jerry Brown.
+(AP) — California has become the first state to require publicly traded companies to include women on their boards of directors, one of a series of laws boosting or protecting women that Gov. Jerry Brown signed Sunday.

-The measure requires at least one female director on each board of California-based corporations by the end of next year.
+The measure requires at least one female director on the board of each California-based public corporation by the end of next year.
 Companies would need up to three female directors by the end of 2021, depending on the number of board seats.

 The Democratic governor referenced the objections and legal concerns that the law has raised.
+The California Chamber of Commerce has said the policy will be difficult for companies to implement and violates constitutional prohibitions against discrimination.

 “I don’t minimize the potential flaws that indeed may prove fatal to its ultimate implementation,” Brown wrote in a signing statement.
 “Nevertheless, recent events in Washington, D.C. — and beyond — make it crystal clear that many are not getting the message.”